 While the option of entering into a plea agreement is limited in Charlotte, it is not impossible to get the prosecutor and judge to agree to this.
 The best way to increase your chances of getting a favorable plea bargain is to retain an experienced DWI defense lawyer who can determine your defenses, which you can have even if you believe you are guilty, and mount a strong defense strategy to fight them.
 He can also advise you whether entering into a plea agreement or fighting to get the charges dismissed is your best option.

 Have you been arrested for DWI?
-Call our Charlotte office to schedule your free consultation today to learn how we can assist you.
+Call our Charlotte DWI defense attorneys to schedule your free consultation today to learn how we can assist you.